chasewnelson/SNPGenie/README.md

 The reference sequence must be present in a **FASTA** (.fa/.fasta) file.
 Providing only one reference sequence assumes that all SNP coordinates in the SNP reports are called relative to the single reference file.
 This ONE-SEQUENCE MODE allows the maximum number of estimations to be performed.
 Contrarily, if two or more FASTA files are present, each is assumed to refer to a different protein product, as might occur with a segmented viral genome.
 In this case, MULTI-SEQUENCE MODE is activated, and each FASTA file name must begin with the name of the product followed by an underscore.
 For example, if "ORF1" is the name of one of the products in the SNP report, its reference FASTA file must be named as in "ORF1_xxx.fasta".
 Each FASTA file must contain only one sequence; a script is provided to split a multi-FASTA file into its constitutent sequences; see [Additional Scripts](#additional-scripts) below.

 ### Gene Transfer Format
 The **Gene Transfer Format** (.gtf) file is tab (\t)-delimited, and must include records for all CDS elements (i.e., open reading frames, or ORFs) present in your SNP report(s).
-Note that SNPGenie expects every coding element to be labeled as type "CDS", and for its product name to follow the "gene\_id" tag.
-This name must match that present in the SNP report.
+Note that SNPGenie expects every coding element to be labeled as type "CDS", and for its product name to follow a "gene\_id" tag.
+In the case of CLC and Geneious SNP reports, this name must match that present in the SNP report.
 If a single coding element has multiple segments with different coordinates, simply enter one line for each segment, using the same product name.
-SNPGenie for CLC can currently handle 2 segments per ORF; if more are needed, just contact us, and we'll make the improvement!
+SNPGenie for CLC can currently handle 2 segments per ORF; if more are needed, please contact us, and we'll be happy to make the improvement!
+Finally, for cases with reverse '–' strand features, SNPGenie must be run twice, once for each strand, with that strand's own set of input files (i.e., the '–' strand FASTA, GTF, and SNP report).
 For more information about GTF, please visit <a target="_blank" href="http://mblab.wustl.edu/GTF22.html">The Brent Lab</a>.
 A simple example follows:

 	reference.gbk	CLC	CDS	5694	8369	.	+	0	gene_id "ORF1";
 	reference.gbk	CLC	CDS	8203	8772	.	+	0	gene_id "ORF2";